ninegua/stripe-demo/README.md

 Basic workflow is:

-1. User clicks the pay button, a random `client_reference_id` is generated, and user is redirected to the Stripe page with the this id.
+1. User clicks the pay button, the frontend generates a random `client_reference_id` and redirects the user to the Stripe payment web page with this id.
 2. User finishes payment on Stripe's page.
 3. Stripe redirects user back to localhost with a `checkout_session_id`.
 4. Frontend calls backend canister via a HTTP endpoint and pass it the `checkout_session_id`.